-My relationship with musicals is complex: I only enjoy them when they’re music based plot and not the other way around.
+My relationship with musicals is complex: I only enjoy them when they are music based plot and not the other way around.
 For me it all started with Motown, both myself and Will, my then boyfriend now husband went with our parents, that have met for the first time.
-We thought it was a good idea to go somewhere where they won’t have to talk much but have common grounds of enjoyment.
+We thought it was a good idea to go somewhere where they will not have to talk much but have common grounds of enjoyment.
 Motown did that.
 We all enjoyed it so much, that Will and myself decided to try going to another one.
 So we ended up going to School of Rock and honestly, we loved it so much!
 I fell in love with the kids that were playing that show because they were all so talented and I felt proud as if I was their mom.

 Which leads me to & Juliet 💁